yanchesky/zoaarchitekci/content/projects/1910_JOZEFOSLAW/en.md

 - "residential"
 thumbnail: "images/1.jpg"
 ---
-An important design assumption was to create an open estate enabling free pedestrian communication through the estate.
+An important design assumption was to create an open housing estate, harmoniously inscribed in the surrounding buildings, enabling free pedestrian communication through the area of the housing estate.